tky1026/rris_doc/docs/source/Doc/Guide/HowTo/howto_contribute_doc.rst

+.. _howto-contribute-doc:

 ================================
 Documentation Contribution Guide
 ================================

-Guide for contributing to this documentation on GitHub.
+How to contribute to this documentation.